smiller1188/Frogger/README.md

 - You are safe on the road, 'c2', 'c3'
 - You are safe to cross the water on the logs, 'l1', 'l2', 'l3'
 - You will fall off the log if you don't move with them
-- You are safe on the road, 'c2', 'c3'
 - You can pause the game by pressing the 'Start/Pause' button and resume by pressing the button again